motis-project/motis-page/_posts/2024-06-16-bike-transport.markdown

   </a>
 </p>

-## New Stree Routing `osr`
+## New Street Routing `osr`

 In the past releases, MOTIS has also taken a big leap forward to become more scalable.
 With [`osr`](https://github.com/motis-project/osr), we have now the most memory-efficient street routing.
 It supports wheelchair routing, pedestrian routing, bike routing and car routing.
-We are fully committed to this routing now and will existing use cases such as park and ride or sharing mobility (`gbfs` module) to `osr`.
-This will enable us to provide better routing results and with less preprocessing time and a **10x reduced memory** usage.
+We are fully committed to this routing now and will add existing use cases such as park and ride or sharing mobility (`gbfs` module) to `osr`.
+This will enable us to provide better routing results with less preprocessing time and a **10x reduced memory** usage.

 ## New GeoCoding / Address Auto Complete `adr`